 My friends delight in the fact that I carry out medical aesthetics, not just because many of them choose to benefit from it personally but because they find it to be the basis of great humour.
-One such friend sent me the card pictured above, and it inspired me to explore why we view the consumption of Vodka and Botox so differently and prove to you how much these powerful potions have in common.
+One such friend inspired me to explore why we view the consumption of Vodka and Botox so differently and prove to you how much these powerful potions have in common.

-Loss of control is one of the things that I hate most about drinking alcohol, losing control of my frown muscles, however, is a dream!
-With Botox, there is no regret, no lapse in judgment and you look fresher the next day than the night before!
+Loss of control is one of the things that I hate most about drinking alcohol, losing control of my frown muscles however is a dream!
+With Botox, there is no regret, no lapse of judgment and you look fresher the next day than the night before!